Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

     - list of pre defined package

-        - lang package - use for all primitive data types
+        - lang package - use for all primitive data types (all classes in java.lang are automatically imported by the Java compiler.)
         - io package
         - util package - for utility classes like LinkedList or collection classes
-        - awt package - for components/containers
-        - applet package - for creating applet
-        - net package - for supporting networking classes
         - math package - for mathematics related operations
         - sql package - for database connectivity and implementation